 However, avoid the temptation.
 You don’t want to start off on the wrong foot and earn yourself a financial review with the bank.
 Yes, your initial credit limit might be lower if your income is also low.
 However, this has the potential to grow over time.

 Lastly, take some time to look at the various credit card products out there.
-We mentioned a few above, and they’re a great place to start, but our favorite is the Ink Preferred since it comes with a sign-up bonus worth $1,000 in travel.
+We mentioned a few above.
+They’re a great place to start.
 Compare rewards and calculate how much you’re likely to earn each year.
 Will your earnings warrant an annual fee?
 Think about bonuses and card benefits.
 Are the ones being offered in line with what you actually need (and will use)?

 Getting your first business credit card can be intimidating.
 However, the process is easier and less painful than you might think.
 With a little bit of research, you’ll be well on your way to acquiring your small business’s very first credit product.
 Congratulations!